samson84/the-game-of-life/README.md

 A simple React app, where you can play The Game of Life

+## Usage

+It is a classic Create React App.
+Issue `npm i` and `npm start` right after you check out.

+You can run the unit and integration like tests with the `npm test` command as usual.

 ## Requirements

 - [x] 30x30 cells at minimum, surrounded by buttons.